RKelln/5-directions/public/writing/ppf.md

 [Donald Hebb](https://en.wikipedia.org/wiki/Donald_O._Hebb) was a Canadian psychologist who sought to understand the process of learning.
 In _The Organization of Behavior_ he introduced Hebbian learning, paraphrased as, "neurons that fire together wire together".

 Notes:
+[Donald Hebb](https://en.wikipedia.org/wiki/Donald_O._Hebb) was a Canadian psychologist who sought to understand the process of learning.
+In _The Organization of Behavior_ he introduced Hebbian learning, paraphrased as, "neurons that fire together wire together".

 ### Credits
 * https://labelyourdata.com/articles/history-of-machine-learning-how-did-it-all-start